matter-js/matter.js-chip/README.md

 # matter.js-chip container
-[matter.js](https://github.com/project-chip/matter.js) uses this Docker image for testing.
-It contains chip-tool and tests from [connectedhomeip](https://github.com/project-chip/connectedhomeip).
+The [matter.js](https://github.com/project-chip/matter.js) test harness uses this Docker image for testing.
+It contains chip-tool and certificaction tests from [connectedhomeip](https://github.com/project-chip/connectedhomeip).

 matter.js tooling pulls automatically as needed.
 You can also pull manually: